Absolute Scale Cutting:

 Inductive Series II Technology

 Our Inductive Series II Incremental measuring technology began production in June 2013.
-This technology, and the systems manufactured using it, are direct (mechanical) replacements for earlier Series I systems.
+This technology, and the systems manufactured using it, are direct (mechanical) replacements for Series I systems.
 Series II is more robust technology than Series I. Its signal is more immune to power transients, magnetic fields, and ESD.
 Plus, the slew (movement rate) is greatly increased.
-Series II technology is used in ProScale Models 190, 290, 390 and 590 as well as many of the turn-key measuring systems we manufacture incorporating these models.
+Series II technology is used in ProScale Models 190, 290, 390 and 590 as well as many of the turn-key measuring systems we manufacture.

 The aluminum extrusion for the Series II SCALE is available in several different sizes: